oban-bg/oban/README.md

 ## Requirements

 Oban has been developed and actively tested with Elixir 1.8+, Erlang/OTP 21.1+ and PostgreSQL 11.0+.
-Running Oban currently requires Elixir 1.8+ and PostgreSQL 9.6+.
+Running Oban currently requires Elixir 1.8+, Erlang 21+, and PostgreSQL 9.6+.

 ## Installation